BlockSp/BlockSp.github.io/overview.md

 ```
 The containers use the following template parameters, specified at compile time:
     Data type T  --  float, double, std::complex<float>, and std::complex<double>.
-    int       B  --  block size of the solArray.
+    int       B  --  Block size of the solArray.
-	int       D  --  dimension of the solArray.
+    int       D  --  Dimension of the solArray.
 D = 1 is the default.

 Note: the block size of a BlockSp matrix it typically B or B*D.
 Setting B = D = 1 reduces the problem to regular sparse linear algebra.
+BlockSp is designed for block sparse systems and runs sub-optimally for regular sparse problems.
-Testing indicates that the code often runs fastest when B = 2 and D = 1, use when applicable.
+Testing indicates setting B = 2 and D = 1 will provide a significant speedup.
 ```

 <pre>

 blocksp_multiply.hpp
     bsmm        --  Block sparse matrix-matrix multiplication.
     bsmv        --  Block sparse matrix-vector multiplication.